 - 3 different types of appetizers

-The general rule for a smaller party is to serve 3 different types of appetizers – like a hot cheese dip, some chicken pinwheels and some a more substantial bite like these beef and cheddar sliders.
+The general rule for a smaller party is to serve 3 different types of appetizers – like a hot cheese dip, some chicken pinwheels and some a more substantial bite like these beef and cheddar sliders or fried chicken sliders.
 Plan to have 4 appetizers per person.

 So for a party of 10, you’d serve 40-50 appetizers and for a party of 20, you’d serve a total of 80-100 appetizers.